Booker Group: Expansion

-In 1986, the company set up a short lived co venture between the directors of Siriol Animation to create Kalisto.
-Kalisto also developed a show called Space Baby (which eventually became Fantastic Max), along with another series called Satellite City (which was co produced with Fairwater Films) and the animated film The Little Engine That Could.
+In 1986, the company set up a short-lived co-venture between the directors of Siriol Animation to create Kalisto.
+Kalisto also developed a show called Space Baby (which eventually became Fantastic Max), along with another series called Satellite City (which was co-produced with Fairwater Films) and the animated film The Little Engine That Could.
 Kalisto barely lasted a year before Booker bought the rights back.

 In November 1996, Booker bought Nurdin & Peacock, taking ownership of the convenience store operator and brand Happy Shopper.
 Happy Shopper's products are sold by Booker to independent convenience stores and off licences.
 In 2000, the brand's logo of a smiling face with blonde hair was dropped from products and packaging, as part of a redesign by Partners In Communication, a design consultant company.

 In May 2000, Booker was purchased by Iceland Supermarkets, via its Big Food Group vehicle.
 Then, in December 2004, Big Food Group was in turn bought by acquisitive Icelandic group, Baugur, which split Booker and Iceland again into different companies.

 In June 2007, Booker reversed into an AIM listed wholesaler of groceries Blueheath, to form Booker Group plc.
 Baugur sold all its assets in Booker Cash & Carry in June 2008, only weeks after its founder was found guilty of accounting irregularities.
 Baugur collapsed in February 2009, amidst the Icelandic financial crisis.

 In September 2009, Booker opened a store in Mumbai and planned to expand its cash and carry stores across India.
 In May 2012, Metro Group sold the thirty stores of Makro in the United Kingdom and all operational assets to Booker Group Plc, in return for 9.99% of Booker's share capital, plus £15.8 million in cash; although the merger was referred to the Office of Fair Trading it was cleared by the Competition Commission in April 2013.

 In May 2015, Booker Group confirmed it had reached an agreement with Musgrave Group to buy the Budgens and Londis grocery chains, for £40 million.
 In January 2017, Tesco announced that it had reached an agreement to merge with Booker Group for £3.7 billion, subject to shareholder and regulatory approval.
 It was confirmed on 5 March 2018 that Tesco had completed its merger with Booker.

+Criticism

+Booker have been accused of forcing the closure of local businesses and shops through undercutting their prices in Tesco stores, the group's owner, while providing higher prices in their wholesale arm.
+Additionally, it has been accused of intentionally stopping deliveries of certain essential products to independent stores, in some cases reducing item selection by up to 30%.